illusio666/employee_attrition_analysis/README.md

 The original and cleaned data CSVs can be found in the Data files folder.

-The Power BI dashboard is in the folder Dashboard files, and can also be accessed online (until Pro subscription expires!) at the following link https://app.powerbi.com/links/LCrmSPCrFy?ctid=c233c072-135b-431d-af59-35e05babf941&pbi_source=linkShare
+The Power BI dashboard is in the folder Dashboard files, and can also be accessed online (until Pro subscription expires in Apr '26) at the following link https://app.powerbi.com/links/LCrmSPCrFy?ctid=c233c072-135b-431d-af59-35e05babf941&pbi_source=linkShare

+Files relating to the User Stories and their automated upload to GitHub can be found in the csv-to-github-upload folder.

 ## Ethical Considerations ✅

-The dataset contained no personally identifiable data and so that did not need to be anonymised.
+The dataset contained no personally identifiable data and so that did not need to be anonymised/GDPR is not a consideration in this case.
 In the event that this same data were taken from a live HR system, there would be a preparatory exercise to remove any personally identifiable data (name, staff number, address, phone number, etc) to conduct analysis, albeit those details would be needed when running the model at a later date to identify staff at risk of attrition.

+As the dataset is factual data on employees, rather than a dataset with subjective content, there is no expectation of bias in the data itself.

 There would be a real-world consideration when it comes to identifying potential leavers and deploying a retention strategy aimed at those groups: